charankumarpalla/laughing-buddha/AI_ML_DL_DS/DataScience/README.md

 ### Collecting

-So what is involved in COllecting data and this is again depends on
+So what is involved in Collecting data and this is again depends on

 - Depends on the environment